mlswg/mls-protocol/draft-ietf-mls-protocol.md

 proposals.
 It instructs group members to update their representation of the state of the group by applying the proposals and advancing the key schedule.

+A group member that has observed one or more Proposal messages within an epoch MUST send a Commit message before sending application data.
+This ensures, for example, that any members whose removal was proposed during the epoch are actually removed before any application information is transmitted.

 Each proposal covered by the Commit is identified by a ProposalID structure.
 The `sender` field in this structure indicates the member of the group that sent the proposal (according to their index in the ratchet tree).
 The `hash` field